apache/openwhisk-deploy-kube/docker/README.md

   * couchdb - creates and initializes a CouchDB instance for dev/testing of OpenWhisk.
 This image is not intended for production usage.
+  * docker-pull - performs a 'docker pull' for action runtimes specified in runtimesManifest format -- used to prefetch action runtime images for invoker nodes
+  * openwhisk-catalog - installs the catalog from the project incubator-openwhisk-calalog to the system namespace of the OpenWhisk deployment.
   * routemgmt - installs OpenWhisk's route management package in the system namespace of the OpenWhisk deployment.
-  * openwhisk-catalog - installs the catalog from the project incubator-openwhisk-calalog to the system namespace of the OpenWhisk deployment.